Music DA

 - Teach music at the college level

-Music D.A.
 Concentrations

-With a D.A. focused on Collaborative Piano, you’ll get comprehensive preparation to excel as an educator, performer and music scholar.
+With a DA focused on Collaborative Piano, you’ll get comprehensive preparation to excel as an educator, performer and music scholar.

 Sample courses:

-- Individual Performance in Piano
+- Individual Instruction in Collaborative Piano

 Sample courses: